biometricITC/cPP-biometrics/3_ProtectionProfile/Bio cPP.md

 security sensitive services.

-The requirements for the TOE focus on the biometric performance (FTE, FAR and FRR) and higher level of presentation attack.
+The requirements for the TOE focus on the biometric performance (FTE, FAR/FMR and FRR/FNMR) and higher level of presentation attack.

 ## 3. CC Conformance
 As defined by the references \[CC1\], \[CC2\] and \[CC3\], this cPP: